tonywok/tonywok.github.io/_posts/2020-06-09-consolidating-static-lists.md

 The approach outlined above puts us in a nice spot since we can leverage the `TaskConfig` interface.
 In other words, if we’re careful, we can write our code in such a way that users of `TaskConfig` don’t know whether they’re dealing with a statically configured `TaskConfig` or a `TaskConfig` that was instantiated from data in our database :sunglasses:

-So, next time you catch yourself making many static lists, take a beat to consider whether or not you’re actually hiding a concept.
+So, next time you catch yourself making many static lists, take a beat to consider if it's actually one list with lots of meta data.